CROSS COUNTRY SKIING PROGRAMS FOR ADULTS

 The Two Disciplines of Cross Country Skiing

-Slating was invented in the late 1970s by an American Bill Koch, and a Swedish person Gunde Svan – the jury is out as to who started skating first.
+Skating was invented in the late 1970’s by an American Bill Koch and Gunde Svan from Sweden – the jury is out as to who started skating first.
 Skating has rapidly become very popular and is faster than classic skiing.
 If you ever watch a Cross Country ski race, these are often classed as either Classic or Freestyle, freestyle meaning you can do either, but the preference for competitors is to skate as it is much faster.

 Classic cross country Skiing